-Building on more than 30 years of scientific studies, NOAA is issuing a notice of proposed rulemaking to expand Flower Garden Banks National Marine Sanctuary.
+Building on more than 30 years of scientific studies, NOAA issued a notice of proposed rulemaking on May 1, 2020 to expand Flower Garden Banks National Marine Sanctuary.
 The proposal would expand the sanctuary from 56 square miles to 160 square miles to protect additional critical habitat in the Gulf of Mexico.

 The existing Flower Garden Banks National Marine Sanctuary was designated in 1992 and added to in 1996.
 It includes the northernmost coral reefs in the continental United States, deepwater reef communities, and other essential habitats for a variety of marine species.